-This highly flexible Bachelor of Arts in Christian Studies (BACS) program is a 120-unit professional degree designed to be completed in 4-years of full-time study entirely from your own home without residency requirement.
-The program provides basic undergraduate knowledge to those seeking to be involved in church and/or missionary related ministry, and to those who seek to pursue a graduate degree in the future.
+The VIU program provides undergraduate instruction for those seeking to be involved in church and/or missionary related ministry, teaching at the elementary and high school level, and to those who seek to pursue a graduate degree in the future.
+Additional teaching credentials may be required.